 News and Trends

 With so many good books being published every month, some literary titles worth exploring can get lost in the stacks.
-Page One offers the first lines of a dozen recently released books, including Morgan Parker’s There Are More Beautiful Things Than Beyoncé, Viet Thanh Nguyen’s The Refugees and Patricia Smith’s Incendiary Art, for a glimpse into the worlds of these new and noteworthy titles.
+Page One offers the first lines of a dozen recently released books, including Afaa Michael Weaver’s Spirit Boxing, Viet Thanh Nguyen’s The Refugees, and Patricia Smith’s Incendiary Art, for a glimpse into the worlds of these new and noteworthy titles.

 Launched in February, the New York–based organization Singapore Unbound supports Singaporean writing and cross-cultural literary exchange through a reading series, an annual literary festival, and a book review blog committed to promoting independent publishers and writers of Singaporean heritage from around the world.